CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/installation.md

 # Installation

+This guide will walk you through the installation process for CompuTec ProcessForce AppEngine, ensuring a smooth setup and proper configuration.
+Follow the steps below to get started.

+---

 1. Run the installation file (CompuTec ProcessForce AppEngine) from the [Download](../../version-2.0/releases/plugins/processforce/download.md) section and click Install in the opened installation Wizard.
 2. Click Close after getting Installation Successfully Completed.
 3. Now, the new service should be running: